-Quick pickles, or refrigerator pickles are vegetables or fruit that are packed in a hot brine and kept in the fridge.
+Quick pickles, or refrigerator pickles are the result of vegetables or fruit that have been packed in hot brine and left to sit for at least a few hours in the fridge.
 They are not fermented, and they don’t cook as much as with traditional canning methods so they retain some good crunch.
-Quick pickling is a perfect way to go if you have a small amount of veggies and it’s not worth it to set up a big canning production.
+Quick pickling is a perfect way to go if you have a small amount of veggies to deal with, and when you’re just not interested in setting up an elaborate canning production.
 Learning how to make quick pickles is also a great way to extend the life of some things in your fridge that are almost on their way to the compost bin.

-I am very much addicted to all things sour and salty.
+I am a lifelong addict of all things sour and salty.
 I always like to have something pickled in the fridge so I can have instant access to something to wake up my taste buds.
-I stick them on sandwiches, add them to salads, and snack on them the second I walk through my door.
-Pickled veg is an easy thing to add to your dinner when all you want to eat is toast and buttered noodles, and you feel weird and guilty because you haven’t had a vegetable in 24 hours.
-They’re right there for you every time.
+I stick them on sandwiches, add them to salads, and snack on them the second I walk in the door.
+Growing up, I was always munching on dill pickles from the store.
+I still get store-bought pickles all the time, but there’s something really nice about having your own homemade pickles on hand.

 250ml vinegar - I like malt or apple cider, but other ones work too

 1 Tbsp salt

 Combine these ingredients in a pot.
 Bring to a boil, and simmer until the sugar is dissolved.
 Taste the brine before you pour it over the veggies, to make sure the vinegar sugar ratio is how you want it.
 If you’re going for more of a bread and butter pickles vibe, you’ll want to add more sugar.

 To jazz up the brine: You can add any number of fresh herbs, dried spices, fresh garlic, ginger, pickling spice, mustard seeds, fresh dill, crushed red pepper flakes, and the list goes on.
 Play around with different combinations to make these pickles your own.